geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 So I think this at least expresses the compute correctly, and then we can think about how to schedule.
 So then, yeah, that's multi.
 I want to delete the current code we have for multi.
-But a lot of this is...
+But a lot of this is..
 I really want the gradient stuff to be in first, because it's annoying to deal with old gradient.
 There's a lot of cleanups blocked on that.

 **Chenyu** [[00:08:29](https://www.youtube.com/watch?v=Ha4yFviaLps&t=509)]